leleliu008/ndk-pkg/README.md

 If a ndk-pkg formula repository is `disabled`, which means ndk-pkg would not search formulas in this formula repository.

+## ndk-pkg formula repository management

+run `ndk-pkg formula-repo-add ` command to create a new formula repository locally from an exsting remote git repository.

+run `ndk-pkg formula-repo-init` command to create a new formula repository locally without taking any further action.

 ## ndk-pkg official formula repository

 ndk-pkg official formula repository is hosted at <https://github.com/leleliu008/ndk-pkg-formula-repository-official-core>

-ndk-pkg official formula repository would be automatically fetched to local cache as name `official-core` when you run `ndk-pkg update` command.
+It would be automatically fetched to your local repository as name `official-core` when you run `ndk-pkg update` command.

 **Note:** If you find that a package is not in ndk-pkg official formula repository yet, PR is welcomed.